2win9s/Fastlane/echo_test/README.md

 The neural net is serialised as the .txt file and must be present for anything to work.
+Don't forget to compile (if you want) with the headerfile and implentation, NN.cpp and NN.hpp

+None of the code is parallelised because it is pointless for me at least, I don't excatly have the processing power to do so If I wish to use my laptop for anything else in the meantime.